Who Evaluates AI's Social Impacts? Mapping Coverage and Gaps in First and Third Party Evaluations: Introduction

 When a new AI system is deployed, a model or system card detailing evaluation results often accompanies it \citep{jaech2024openai, mitchell2019model}.
 Rather than individual users running their own evaluations, it is common practice to use the reported results when making decisions around adoption , in part because no computation is required.
-Yet, despite the plethora of evaluations that are often reported for models, anecdotal evidence from prior work suggests that the reporting of social impact evaluations , such as those on bias or privacy, remains fragmented~\citep{maslej2024aiindex}.\footnote{While ``assessment'' has historically been the dominant term in the social sciences, we deliberately adopt the language of social impact ``evaluations'' to signal methodological alignment with the computer science and AI governance literature, which frames evaluations as structured procedures that generate evidence about system properties.
-The distinction is primarily one of epistemic approach rather than operationalization: ``assessments'' typically emphasize open-ended inquiry that allows for emergent findings and interpretive flexibility (akin to essay-based examinations), whereas ``evaluations'' tend toward structured, predetermined criteria that enable systematic comparison across cases (akin to standardized testing).
-Both can be operationalized and made comparable; they differ in whether the scope of inquiry is determined a priori or allowed to emerge through the investigative process.} In addition, researchers have noted that other social impact evaluations, such as environmental costs, are often not reported at all~\citep{luccioni2024powerhungryprocessing}.
-The increasing adoption of general-purpose systems like ChatGPT has further heightened the need for consistent reporting of such evaluations, given their broad range of applications \citep{solaiman2023evaluating} and the substantial resources required to conduct such evaluations.
-In line with earlier scholarship on social impact evaluation \citep{becker2001social}, we argue that it is essential to consider the societal dimensions of AI alongside technical performance: An AI model might achieve good performance on capability benchmarks yet propagate stereotypes, leak sensitive information, or impose hidden ecological and labor burdens.
+Yet, despite the plethora of evaluations that are often reported for models, anecdotal evidence from prior work suggests that social impact evaluation reporting , such as those on bias or privacy, remains fragmented~\citep{maslej2024aiindex}, with dimensions such as environmental costs often not reported at all~\citep{luccioni2024powerhungryprocessing}.
+The increasing adoption of general-purpose systems like ChatGPT has further heightened the need for consistent reporting , given their broad range of applications \citep{solaiman2023evaluating} and the substantial resources required to conduct such evaluations.
+In line with earlier scholarship ~\citep{becker2001social}, we argue it is essential to consider the societal dimensions of AI alongside technical performance: An AI model might achieve good performance on capability benchmarks yet propagate stereotypes, leak sensitive information, or impose hidden ecological and labor burdens.
 These impacts are inherent to large-scale AI systems, from the environmental footprint of data centers to the psychological toll on content moderators.
 However, they differ dramatically in scale and distribution across development choices.
 Excluding these dimensions from evaluation frameworks not only underestimates the risks of deployment but also undermines the capacity of regulators, practitioners, and the public to make informed judgments about whether and how a system should be adopted.